Ukraine digs in to fight Russia's looming eastern offensive

 Associated Press

-KYIV, Ukraine (AP) — Ukrainian forces dug in and Russia’s military lined up more firepower Sunday ahead of an expected showdown in eastern Ukraine that could become a decisive period in a war that has flattened cities, killed untold thousands and isolated Moscow economically and politically.
+KYIV, Ukraine (AP) — Ukrainian forces dug in while Russia lined up more firepower and tapped a general as war commander ahead of an expected showdown in eastern Ukraine that could become decisive in a conflict that has flattened cities, killed untold thousands and isolated Moscow economically and politically.

-Britain’s Defense Ministry reported Sunday that Russia’s armed forces were trying to compensate for mounting casualties by boosting troop numbers with personnel who had been discharged from service since 2012.
-Ukraine has the bulk of its military forces in the east: estimates vary, but they are believed to number in the tens of thousands.
+Britain’s Defense Ministry reported Sunday that Russia’s armed forces were trying to compensate for mounting casualties by recalling personnel discharged in the past decade.
+The bulk of Ukraine’s military forces are in the east; estimates vary, but they are believed to number in the tens of thousands.

-Russia-backed separatists have fought Ukrainian forces in eastern Ukraine since 2014 and control parts of the Donbas, a mostly Russian-speaking, industrial region.
-Since Russia invaded Ukraine on Feb.
-24, its troops have bombarded government-held territory.
-The anticipated offensive in the east and south could end up excising a vast swath of land from Ukraine.
+Meanwhile, a senior U.S. official said Russia has appointed Gen. Alexander Dvornikov, one of its most seasoned military chiefs, to command the armed invasion of Ukraine that Moscow refers to as a “special military operation.”
+The official was not authorized to be identified and spoke on condition of anonymity.

+The new battlefield leadership follows Russia’s failed push to capture Ukraine’s capital, Kyiv, decision to prepare for what is expected to be a large, focused push to expand control in the country’s east.
+Russia-backed separatists have fought Ukrainian forces in the eastern Donbas region since 2014 and declared some territory there as independent republics.

 A Russian Defense Ministry spokesman, Maj.
 Gen. Igor Konashenkov, said Russia’s military used air-launched missiles to hit Ukraine’s S-300 air defense missile systems in the southern Mykolaiv region and at an air base in Chuhuiv, a city not far from Kharkiv.